BOTNKIII

 • Highlights:

-• Downside: Rates are slightly higher for high-risk drivers.
+• Downside: Rates can be slightly higher for drivers classified as high-risk.

 3. Progressive

-• Best for: High-risk drivers & custom coverage
+• Best for: High-risk drivers and those needing customized coverage.

 • Highlights:

-• Broad range of policy add-ons, including rideshare insurance.
+• Provides a wide array of policy add-ons, including specialized rideshare insurance.

-• Downside: Customer service scores vary by state.
+• Downside: Customer service satisfaction can vary significantly by state.

 4. Allstate